 - a single creditor in the UK or an EU member state (other than Denmark) to whom you owe at least £3,000

 - a group of creditors in the UK or EU member states (other than Denmark) to whom you jointly owe at least £3,000.

-Creditors are only likely to take the extreme action of trying to make you bankrupt as a last resort because you have not paid your debts using other methods.
+Your creditor is only likely to take the extreme action of trying to make you bankrupt as a last resort because you haven't paid your debts using other methods.